aridjayarecipes/cutesrecipes.web.app/content/post/2292-steps-to-prepare-favorite-simple-black-bean-brownie.md

 1. Make ready 1/2 cup chopped walnuts

 Thanks to this healthy substitution in this black bean brownie recipe, you can have brownies as an energetic snack and treat without a second thought.
-Private practice registered dietitian Kristen Carli of Camelback Nutrition & Wellness has developed a delicious recipe for black bean brownies.
-Who'd ever think of using black beans in brownies?
+Private practice registered dietitian Kristen Carli of Camelback Nutrition &amp; Wellness has developed a delicious recipe for black bean brownies.
+Who&#39;d ever think of using black beans in brownies?
 My hubby and I are both watching our weight, and since we both love to eat sweets, I was looking for a healthier brownie recipe.

 <!--inarticleads2-->